wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-ie-troubleshooting.md

 <properties
-   pageTitle="Troubleshooting the Access Panel Extension for Internet Explorer | Microsoft Azure" description="How to use group policy to deploy the Internet Explorer add-on for the My Apps portal." services="active-directory" documentationCenter=""
+   pageTitle="Troubleshooting the Access Panel Extension for Internet Explorer | Windows Azure" description="How to use group policy to deploy the Internet Explorer add-on for the My Apps portal." services="active-directory" documentationCenter=""